henrikwirth/gatsby-starter-wordpress-twenty-twenty/README.md

 **WARNING:** this is a work in progress.
 There will be bugs.
 Features and api's may dramatically change in this starter and the new source plugin it's using.
 Don't use this in production.
 Do try this if you know what you're doing and are experienced with Gatsby and WPGraphQL.

+## Intro

+This starter uses an early alpha version of the upcoming `gatsby-source-wordpress@v4`.
+For now, the only documentation that exists is here in this starter.
+That will soon change - better docs will be written and moved to the Gatsby repo as features solidify and things become more stable.

 ## Installation

 - Install Gatsby and gatsby-cli